carderne/carderne.github.io/_posts/2017-04-15-modelling-hydrological-networks.md

 {% include image.html url="/assets/images/2017/hydro5.jpg" description="For example, here's our same river overlaid with the DEM elevation data." %}

-Previously I used the laborious and buggy [ArcPy](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm)  t oextract all of this information in the network and nodes data structures, but now [rasterio](https://github.com/mapbox/rasterio) makes this a walk in the park.
+Previously I used the laborious and buggy [ArcPy](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm)  to extract all of this information in the network and nodes data structures, but now [rasterio](https://github.com/mapbox/rasterio) makes this a walk in the park.
 It's a straightforward library for reading raster GIS data and sampling and manipulating it, and takes only a few lines to load all of this new data.

 ## Calculating hydropower potential
 One thing that we can do with all of this data is replicate the hydropower estimates, from the paper we wrote, except now just for Dieprivier in Cape Town.Note that this is exclusively for [run-of-river](https://en.wikipedia.org/wiki/Run-of-the-river_hydroelectricity) mini-hydropower.
 To estimate power output, we use the hydropower formula as follows: